haxiomic/ThreeHX-Basic-Scene/README.md

 - math.Math has become three.math.TMath to avoid conflict with standard Math lib

 ###Files touched in the basic scene, roughly in order
 Excluding the WebGLRenderer dependancies because it accesses everything!
-If you've got time on your hands, pick one of these to port :)
+If you've got time on your hands, pick one of these to port :) .
+Not all are actually used, but all are referenced in the basic-scene.

 - **Three.js**
 - math/**Math.js**